rmauron/Singularity/README.md

     brew  install --cask virtualbox vagrant vagrant-manager

+### For M1 and M2
-(note that for M1 or M2 chips, the process can be different so it is not covered here)
+For M1 or M2 chips, the process can be different so it is not covered here

 What I know is that VirtualBox can be installed manually (Developer preview for macOS/ Arm64 (M1/M2) that you can find here: [install VirtualBox for M1/M2 chips](https://www.virtualbox.org/wiki/Downloads).

 Once VirtualBox installed you can run the following command:

     brew install --cask vagrant vagrant-manager